katarinadjordjevic1/covidcare/README.md

 For simple users the available menu items are : Schedules/Your Offers/Your Requests/Logout

-For amdins available menu items are : Schedules/Users/Logout
+For admins available menu items are : Schedules/Users/Logout